W. Morgan Sheppard: Stage

-Video game career
+Video games

 Sheppard voiced several characters in video games.

-He narrated the introductions and mission briefings for the first four installments of the Medal of Honor video-game series.
+He narrated the introductions and mission briefings for the first four instalments of the Medal of Honor video game series.
 He was cast in the 1996 adventure game Zork Nemesis, playing the live-action role of Bishop Francois Malveaux, one of the four alchemists central to the plot of the game.

 In 2000, he voiced the character Ignatius Cheese in the game Escape from Monkey Island.
 Sheppard voiced over for the character John Adams in the Wii game The Conduit.
 He provided the voice for the character Lucky in the 2002 Xbox (console) game Whacked!.

-On 4 August 2010, Sheppard was announced as the voice actor for the video game Civilization V. and provided the voice overs for loading screens, victory screens, built wonders, and newly researched technologies.
+Sheppard was the voice actor for the video game Civilization V. and provided the voice overs for loading screens, victory screens, built wonders, and newly researched technologies.

-Personal life and death
+Personal life

-Sheppard and wife Regina were the parents of actor Mark Sheppard.
+Sheppard and his wife Regina are the parents of actor Mark Sheppard.
 Sheppard died on 6 January 2019, in Los Angeles, California, aged 86.